Bivariate analysis

-Bivariate Regression
+Bivariate regression

 Regression is a statistical technique used to help investigate how variation in one or more variables predicts or explains variation in another variable.
 Bivariate regression aims to identify the equation representing the optimal line that defines the relationship between two variables based on a particular data set.
 This equation is subsequently applied to anticipate values of the dependent variable not present in the initial dataset.
 Through regression analysis, one can derive the equation for the curve or straight line and obtain the correlation coefficient.

-Simple Linear Regression
+Simple linear regression

 Simple linear regression is a statistical method used to model the linear relationship between an independent variable and a dependent variable.
 It assumes a linear relationship between the variables and is sensitive to outliers.
 The best-fitting linear equation is often represented as a straight line to minimize the difference between the predicted values from the equation and the actual observed values of the dependent variable.